zxc916684603/ecs/intl.en-US/Best Practices/DevOps for small and medium web apps/Continuous delivery.md

 You can check the newly created image using the console:

-1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
-2. Select **Images** from the left-side navigation pane.
+1. Select **Images** from the left-side navigation pane.
-3. If necessary, select your region on the top of the page.
+2. If necessary, select your region on the top of the page.
-4. You should be able to see your new image named **sample-app-image-dev-1**.
+3. You should be able to see your new image named **sample-app-image-dev-1**.

 Now comes the final step: to create ECS instances with our image and attach them to the SLB.
 Open the file **10\_webapp/15\_ecs/main.tf**: